The race for House speaker can hardly be called a race

 And a split field makes it impossible for any Republican to get a majority.
 The friends of Inside Washington over at Punchbowl News reported that three Republicans said they would not vote for anyone except Mr McCarthy.
 It would make sense given that two of them – Reps John Duarte (R-CA) and John Rutherford (R-FL) – hail from swing districts and would not want to cast their votes for Mr Jordan, an archconservative who played a huge role in Donald Trump’s attempt to overturn the 2020 presidential election.

-But Mr McCarthy faces the same problem he faced last week and in truth, the problem he faced in January: He doesn’t have the votes.
+But Mr McCarthy took himself out of the running on Tuesday because he has the same problem he faced last week and in truth, the problem he faced in January: He doesn’t have the votes.
 If anything, he’s losing them.
-Take Rep Nancy Mace (R-SC) who went from supporting Mr McCarthy in January to voting to vacate him.
-Now, she’s supporting Mr Jordan.
-Ms Mace has attempted to position herself as a moderate Republican (though she still has a fairly conservative voting record).

-Similarly, Rep Ken Buck (R-CO), a member of the Freedom Caucus, backed Mr McCarthy last time but now supports Mr Jordan after opposing the bipartisan debt limit agreement and the continuing resolution to prevent a government shutdown.
-He too shivved Mr McCarthy last week, and on Sunday said on ABC News that the party should unite around a candidate before going to the floor, avoiding a public spectacle like in January.
+Similarly, Rep Ken Buck (R-CO), a member of the Freedom Caucus who backed Mr McCarthy last time but who shivved the speaker last week, and on Sunday said on ABC News that the party should unite around a candidate before going to the floor, avoiding a public spectacle like in January.

 Mr Scalise and Mr Jordan still lack the sufficient votes, too.
 Friends of the newsletter Lindsey McPherson, Warren Rojas and Stephen Neukam over at The Messenger counted 43 votes for Mr Jordan and 31 votes for Mr Scalise as of Monday evening.
 As long as the two continue to stay in the race and unless some supporters defect to another camp, it’s hard to see them getting to 217.